How to Budget – And my example| Updated: |

-Everybody manages its budget in its way.
-There is no one single way of doing it.
+Everybody manages their budget in its way.
+There is no single way of doing it.
 For me, the essential part of a budget is to track your expenses.
 It is essential.
 There are many reasons why it is crucial.

 You need to know how much you are spending.
 Then you need to know how much you still have at the end of the month.
 Seeing your entire monthly budget will help you manage your spending.

 In this article, I go over why you need a budget.
 I also talk about how I manage my budget.
 It is only one of the ways to do it, but if it works for me, it may work for you!

 For many of you, this is obvious.
 But let’s start with the obvious anyway.
 What is a budget?
 I am talking about a personal budget, from a single person to a family.
 I am not talking about corporate budgets.